 So, you’re about to board a plane or jump in the car for the world’s longest trip.
 You already know Wi-Fi won’t be available, so how can you watch your favorite movies and TV shows on Netflix?

-As it turns out, Netflix now allows you to download a lot of their content for offline viewing — this way, you can still bring your favorite TV shows with you on long trips and plane rides.
+As it turns out, Netflix now allows you to download a lot of their content for offline viewing — this way, you can still bring your favorite TV shows and must-watch movies with you on long trips and plane rides.

-Read on for more details on how to download movies from Netflix onto all of your devices.
-The following instructions should work for iOS, Android, and Windows 10, despite being specific to the latter.
+Read on for more details about how to download content from Netflix onto all of your devices.
+The following instructions should work for iOS, Android, and Windows 10, despite being specific to Windows.

 Getting your download on